 Group host MCPTT server: The MCPTT server within an MCPTT system which provides centralised support for MCPTT services of an MCPTT group defined in a group home MCPTT system.

-Manual commencement mode: A mode in which the initiation of the private call requires the receiving MCPTT User to perform some action to accept or reject the call setup.
+Manual commencement mode: A mode in which the initiation of the private call requires the receiving MCPTT user to perform some action to accept or reject the call setup.

-On-network MCPTT Service: The collection of functions and capabilities required to provide MCPTT via EPS bearers using E-UTRAN to provide the last hop radio bearers.
+On-network MCPTT service: The collection of functions and capabilities required to provide MCPTT via EPS bearers using E-UTRAN to provide the last hop radio bearers.

-UE-to-network relay MCPTT service: The collection of functions and capabilities required to provide MCPTT via a ProSe UE-to-Network Relay using ProSe direct communication paths to provide the last hop radio bearer(s).
+UE-to-network relay MCPTT service: The collection of functions and capabilities required to provide MCPTT via a ProSe UE-to-network relay using ProSe direct communication paths to provide the last hop radio bearer(s).